Barycentric-alignment and reconstruction loss minimization for domain generalization: Abstract

 \section{Abstract}

-We revisit Domain Generalization (DG) problem, where the hypotheses are composed of a common representation mapping followed by a labeling function.
-Popular DG methods optimize a well-known upper bound to the risk in the unseen domain.
-However, the bound contains a term that is not optimized due to its dual dependence on the representation mapping and the unknown optimal labeling function for the unseen domain.
-We derive a new upper bound free of terms having such dual dependence by imposing mild assumptions on the loss function and an invertibility requirement on the representation map when restricted to the low-dimensional data manifold.
-The derivation leverages old and recent \textit{transport inequalities} that link optimal transport metrics with information-theoretic measures.
-Our bound motivates a new algorithm for DG comprising Wasserstein-2 barycenter cost for feature alignment and mutual information or autoencoders for enforcing approximate invertibility.
-Experiments on several datasets demonstrate superior performance compared to the state-of-the-art DG algorithms.
+This paper advances the theory and practice of Domain Generalization (DG) in machine learning.
+We consider the typical DG setting where the hypothesis is composed of a representation mapping followed by a labeling function.
+Within this setting, the majority of popular DG methods aim to jointly learn the representation and the labeling functions by minimizing a well-known upper bound for the classification risk in the unseen domain.
+In practice, however, methods based on this theoretical upper bound ignore a term that cannot be directly optimized due to its dual dependence on both the representation mapping and the unknown optimal labeling function in the unseen domain.
+To bridge this gap between theory and practice, we introduce a new upper bound that is free of terms having such dual dependence, resulting in a fully optimizable risk upper bound for the unseen domain.
+Our derivation leverages classical and recent \textit{transport inequalities} that link optimal transport metrics with information-theoretic measures.
+Compared to previous bounds, our bound introduces two new terms: {(i) the Wasserstein-2 barycenter term that aligns distributions between domains, and (ii) the reconstruction loss term that assesses the quality of representation in reconstructing the original data.} Based on this new upper bound, we propose a novel DG algorithm {named Wasserstein Barycenter Auto-Encoder (WBAE)} that simultaneously minimizes the classification loss, the barycenter loss, and the reconstruction loss. {Numerical results demonstrate that the proposed method outperforms current state-of-the-art DG algorithms on several datasets.}